tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 * orientations    = 9
 * pixels_per_cell = (8, 8)
 * cells_per_block = (2, 2)
+* color space = "YCrCb"
 * channel used = "All"

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Training classifer code can be found at `TRAINING CLASSIFIER` section.
+Training classifer code can be found at `TRAINING CLASSIFIER` section of `sol.ipynb`.
 For classification, I used SVM (Support Vector Machine) classifier with default options.
 I used following features for classifier.

 1) Binned color
-Here we resize the image to (32, 32) and then use its flatten array
+Here we resize the image to (32, 32) and then use its flattened array

 2) Color Histogram
 Create a histogram of intensity in each channel with 32 bins and concatenate all these channels.